Projects

 Soft robots present a unique challenge for Simultaneous Localization and Mapping (SLAM) due to their transformative nature and distinctive locomotion.
 Traditional SLAM algorithms, designed with rigid robot frames in mind, fall short when applied to the dynamic framework of soft robots.
 Our project is at the forefront of overcoming this obstacle.
 We aim to innovate by redesigning the SLAM architecture specifically for soft robots.
 This involves optimizing sensor deployment within synthetic environments prior to actual implementation, thus paving the way for effective SLAM application in the ever-evolving domain of soft robotics.

-Autonomous Soft Lighter-Than-Air (LTA) Vehicle (Sponsor: ONR)
+(Archived) Autonomous Soft Lighter-Than-Air (LTA) Vehicle (Sponsor: ONR)

 This project is centered on the development of a soft LTA vehicle equipped with advanced onboard perception, localization, and path planning capabilities.
 Our goal is to compete in the semiannual Inter-University Defend The Republic (DTR) competition, organized by the Office of Naval Research.
 The project is structured into three specialized teams: hardware, control, and perception.
 We are actively seeking talented students to join our efforts.
 Additionally, we are pioneering novel soft robotic propulsion mechanisms specifically designed for LTA vehicles.